What to do in Manuel Antonio?

 Entry to the park without a guide costs $18 per person, which must be purchased online.

 Although Manuel Antonio is one of the most popular national parks in Costa Rica, that doesn’t necessarily mean it’s the best.
 The fact that it is so popular has also made it very touristy!

 For those looking for untouched, uncrowded jungle, this national park may not be for you.
 If that’s what you’re looking for, I recommend checking out guides to Corcovado National Park or Tortuguero National Park.

 Itinerary for a perfect day at Manuel Antonio National Park

 To get the most out of Manuel Antonio National Park and its equally sublime surroundings, I recommend spending a minimum of 24 hours there.
 Below, I propose my itinerary for a perfect day, from morning to night.
 This perfect day implies spending at least two nights on site.

-If you are short of time, an alternative would be to arrive at noon, spend the afternoon at the beach outside the park, sleep there and then visit the park the following day.
+If you are short on time, an alternative would be to arrive at noon, spend the afternoon at the beach outside the park, sleep there, and then visit the park the following day.
 Read my ebook ‘Costarica guidebook’ in which you will find lots of advice on how to get around Costa Rica, how to find cheap accommodation, where to eat, where to rent a car, and much more.

 Morning : visit without guide of the National Park Manuel Antonio

 After waking up early in the morning to arrive at the park’s opening at 7 am, I arrived at the park’s entrance to find that the smallest piece of land was a paid parking lot!
 To avoid paying too much, park in one of the “farthest” and walk a few hundred meters to the entrance.
 If you are visiting the park without a guide, present your ticket reserved online at the gate, and the show can begin!